pdorfman/Perception/README.md

 3. [Opencsv](http://opencsv.sourceforge.net/) for reading CSVs

 ## Known Issues
 I have leveraged the datasheet and image URLs from the parts CSVs.
 Some are invalid URLs, though I figured the feature was still worth including.

+I have successfully tested on the latest versions of Chrome, Firefox, and Safari.
+I have NOT tested on any version of IE.